pegasuswu/property_crawler/README.md

 Pycharm is strongly recommended for python programming.
 It is powerful for debuging and tunning.

 ## Coding with python
-After I got to know the format of realtor.ca, it take me about 2 days to finish the script.
-After I run and test it can work,I found there are so many warning in pycharm.
+After I finished the coding, I found there are so many warning in pycharm(PEP8 coding style).
 So,it took me about 2 hours to adjust the coding style.
 ### config file
 There is one config file in current run directory
 Here is its format